terminaldweller/mutator/README.md

 * There will be unit tests after a first pre-release version.<br/>

 ##Announcements
-LLVM has bumped to 5.0 so mutator has also changed to using that(trunk:292415).
-Everything is in working order.
-The Travis build is now using 4.0 for build checks.
-LLVM 3.9 is still supported minus rule check 8.8 which uses a non-existant matcher in 3.9.
-There are no plans in regards to keeping or dropping LLVM 3.9 support but do keep in mind the libraries mutator uses are not guaranteed to keep backwards-compatibility by their developers as they are still under development.<br/>
+* LLVM has bumped to 5.0 so mutator has also changed to using that(trunk:292415).
+Everything is in working order.<br/>
+* The Travis build is now using 4.0 for build checks.
+LLVM 3.9 is still supported minus rule check 8.8 which uses a non-existant matcher in 3.9.<br/>
+* There are no plans in regards to keeping or dropping LLVM 3.9 support but do keep in mind the libraries mutator uses are not guaranteed to keep backwards-compatibility by their developers as they are still under development.<br/>
-The 2 newly introduced defects are inside the new header mutator is using, `<regex>`.<br/>
+* The 2 newly introduced defects are inside the new header mutator is using, `<regex>`.<br/>
-There are only 4 actual defects on mutator's Coverity scan that belong to mutator's source code and not the library.
-3 are potential defects which are not really defects.<br/>
+* There are only 4 actual defects on mutator's Coverity scan that belong to mutator's source code and not the library.
+4 are potential defects which are not really defects.<br/>

 ##Building and Running